Overview

 General information

-Hiking the Besseggen ridge is not for the faint-hearted.
+Hiking the Besseggen Ridge is not for the faint-hearted.
 It is a long and demanding hike with some steep sections, where you have to climb with your hands and feet.
-The hike over the ridge is 14,3 kilometer, with a total elevation of around 1100m.
+The hike over the mountain ridge is 14,3 kilometers, with a total elevation gain of around 1100 m.

-The ‘complete’ Besseggen Ridge hike is a point to point hike between Memurubu and Gjendesheim.
-To get to Memurubu, you have to take a boat over de Gjende lake.
-This is what we did and this is the hike we explain further in this blog post.
+The ‘official’ Besseggen Ridge hike is a point-to-point hike between Memurubu and Gjendesheim.
+To get to Memurubu, you have to take a boat over Lake Gjende.
+This is what we did and it’s also the hike we describe further in this blog post.

-You can also hike in the other direction from Gjendesheim and take the boat at Memurubu back.
-We recommend you to take the boat first and start hiking in Memurubu.
+You can also hike over Besseggen in the other direction from Gjendesheim and take the boat back from Memurubu.
+We recommend you take the boat first and start hiking in Memurubu.
 This way, you do the climbing parts uphill, which we think is safer.
-Also, if you hike from Gjendesheim to Memurubu, you have to finish your hike before the last return boat at 4.55pm.
+Also, if you hike from Gjendesheim to Memurubu, you have to finish your hike before the last return boat at 4.55 pm.

 It is also possible to make it a loop hike and walk back along the Gjende lake.
 We heard that it is not recommended to do this in one day.
 If you want to do this whole loop hike, it is better to take a tent and stay the night along the trail.

 There is another alternative loop hike, that does not require the boat either.
-This hike is 5 kilometer longer than the common Besseggen hike (19,3km) and takes you around the Bessvatnet.
-During this hike, you also get this impressive view on the two lakes separated by the ridge.
+This hike is 5 kilometers longer than the common Besseggen hike (19,3km) and takes you around the Bessvatnet.
+During this hike, you also get an impressive view of the two lakes separated by the ridge.

 During the high season in July and August and during the weekends, it can get really crowded along the trail.
-Also the boat fills up quickly.
-We therefor recommend you to hike in June or September, to really enjoy the beauty of these surroundings.
+Also, the boat fills up quickly.
+We therefore recommend you hike in June or September, to really enjoy the beauty of these surroundings.

 In winter, the ridge is filled with ice and snow, making it a dangerous place to hike.
 You can do the hike in the winter, but only during a guided tour with a specialized guide.
 There may be snow on the trail until early June.